 You can even post queries through chat, video messages, etc. you can get career advice, clear roadblocks, ask your project related queries, etc. from this portal.

-Note- First 5 minutes of this service is free.
+Note- First 5 minutes of this service are free.

-Pluralsight comes with an application to play video lectures.
-You can download the application on android and iOS devices.
-You can also watch lectures on browsers like – Google Chrome, Internet Explorer, Mozilla Firefox, etc.
+The Pluralsight player is available on android and iOS devices.
+You can also watch lectures on wen browsers like Google Chrome, Internet Explorer, and Mozilla Firefox.

 Over To You

-Let me know in the comment’s section below what you think about Pluralsight.
+Let me know your thought in the comment section below.